openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

-An important but optional field of the build model is **OS identifier**, this field should match the value of the **Operating System** field which gets automatically filled during device registration, eg: ``OpenWrt 19.07-SNAPSHOT r11061-6ffd4d8a4d``.
+An important but optional field of the build model is **OS identifier**, this field should match the value of the **Operating System** field which gets automatically filled during device registration, e.g.: ``OpenWrt 19.07-SNAPSHOT r11061-6ffd4d8a4d``.
 It is used by the firmware-upgrader module to automatically create ``DeviceFirmware`` objects for existing devices or when new devices register.
 A ``DeviceFirmware`` object